feint-lang/feint/README.md

 scope.

-Blocks are denoted by `->` and always return (so to speak) a value, which may be `nil` (with the exception of a couple buggy cases with `jump`, labels, and `continue`)
+Blocks are denoted by `->` and always return (so to speak) a value, which may be `nil`.

 ## Conditionals

-NOTE: Only `nil`, booleans, and numbers can be used in boolean contexts.
+NOTE: By default, only `nil`, booleans, and numbers can be used in
+      boolean contexts.
+Custom types will be able to define a special property name `!!` to allow instances to be used in boolean contexts.

 ```
 # Block style